 The liver is a vital organ at the center of metabolism.
-It is our bodies own chemical processing plant, performing the essential task of removing harmful toxins, processing, storing and releasing critical nutrients, and breaking down and repackaging fats and proteins.
-These are just some of the around-the-clock tasks for which the liver is responsible, which is why detoxification and liver support is at the core of most integrative medical interventions.
+It is our body’s own chemical processing plant, performing the essential tasks of removing harmful toxins, processing, storing and releasing critical nutrients, and breaking down and repackaging fats and proteins.
+These tasks are only some of the around-the-clock tasks for which the liver is responsible, which is why detoxification and liver support is at the core of most integrative medical interventions.
 When it comes to liver support, milk thistle should automatically come to any clinician’s mind as the original liver-toning herb.

 Detoxification, Digestion & Liver Support

 Milk thistle is most commonly known for its use as a liver tonic.
-The phytonutrients in milk thistle protect the liver against injury from medications, alcohol and environmental toxins, making it most relevant today for many of our patients.
-Silymarin protects the liver by supporting the health and integrity of liver cells (hepatocytes) and offers protection against tissue scarring, free radical damage and the effects of circulating toxins.
-In fact, it is believed that milk thistle functions as a cellular shield, inhibiting toxins from binding to liver cell membrane receptors.2
+The phytonutrients in milk thistle protect the liver against injury from medications, alcohol, and environmental toxins, making it most relevant today for many of our patients.
+Silymarin protects the liver by supporting the health and integrity of liver cells (hepatocytes), and offers protection against tissue scarring, free radical damage, and the effects of circulating toxins.
+In fact, it is believed that milk thistle functions as a cellular shield, inhibiting toxins from binding to liver cell membrane receptors.1

-Milk thistle supports not only the liver, but also the gallbladder, bile ducts and bile flow, which in turn supports detoxification, digestion and elimination.
+Milk thistle supports not only the liver, but also the gallbladder, bile ducts, and bile flow, which in turn supports detoxification, digestion, and elimination.
 Impressively, silymarin increases liver cells’ normal rate of repair, improving its ability to regenerate.
 For this reason, milk thistle is often used in the treatment and prevention of fatty liver disease, chronic hepatitis C, and bile duct disorders.
 In fact, milk thistle is the most commonly used herb for liver support among people in American gastrointestinal clinics.
-In Germany, it’s routinely used as a treatment for cirrhosis and toxic liver damage.3
+In Germany, it is routinely used as a treatment for cirrhosis and toxic liver damage.2

 Other Potential Benefits

 - Kidney Health: Milk thistle has been proposed to protect renal function in a similar way to its liver protective actions.
 It may stimulate kidney cell regeneration, protect against diabetic retinopathy, reduce lipid peroxidation in renal tissue, and protect or ameliorate the effects of drug-induced kidney disease and renal damage.
-Considering that 60% of acute kidney injury can be attributed to drug-induced nephrotoxicity, silymarin as a kidney protective herb presents a major opportunity for practitioners.7
+Considering that 60 percent of acute kidney injury can be attributed to drug-induced nephrotoxicity.
+Silymarin as a kidney protective herb presents a major opportunity for practitioners.5

-- Diabetes: Silymarin supplementation has been found to improve several important glycemic markers after only 4 months of treatment.
+- Diabetes: Silymarin supplementation has been found to improve several important glycemic markers after only four months of treatment.
 Supplementation with milk thistle has been found to decrease HbA1c, fasting blood sugar, total cholesterol, LDL cholesterol, triglycerides and liver function tests in people with diabetes.6